 Dr. Tom Barbera is a Clinical Health Psychologist.
 He earned his Ph.D. in Clinical Psychology from the University of New Mexico in 1997.
 Dr. Barbera worked as a Behavioral Health Consultant within the Family Medicine Residency Program at St. Vincent Indianapolis Hospital for over 17 years.
 He has worked full-time for Riverview Health sinc

 Dr. Tom Barbera is a Clinical Health Psychologist.
 He earned his Ph.D. in Clinical Psychology from the University of New Mexico in 1997.
 Dr. Barbera worked as a Behavioral Health Consultant within the Family Medicine Residency Program at St. Vincent Indianapolis Hospital for over 17 years.
 He has worked full-time for Riverview Health since 2019.
 Dr. Barbera has over 17 years of experience helping medical residency and fellowship programs address burnout and wellness.
 He has presented his research at national conferences and co-authored a paper on Burnout Research.
-He joined the practice in October 2021.
+He joined the practice in October 2021 and is 100% telehealth.